Agent1b/Agent1b.github.io/index.md

 title: Home
 ---

 Welcome.
-I'm Micaehl — I do independent security research with a focus on Windows\android\linux internals and vulnerability analysis.
+I'm Michael — I do independent security research with a focus on Windows\android\linux internals and vulnerability analysis.

 This site is where I publish technical writeups and findings.
 Everything here is conducted in isolated lab environments with proper authorization, and published after patches are available.